jgomezdans/pangeos_uq/README.md

 ### Additional software
 The notebooks make use of codes defined in the `pangeos_uq` Python package.
 These are found in the `src/` folder in the main repository.
 Feel free to have a look and poke around.
 Improvements and bugfixes are welcomed, make sure you let me know by flagging a [Github Issue report]().

+## Acknowledgements
+This repository is based upon work from COST Action PANGEOS CA22136, supported by [COST (European Cooperation in Science and Technology)](https://www.cost.eu/).The work was also supported by the [National Centre for Earth Observation (NCEO)](https://www.nceo.ac.uk/), and [King's College London](https://www.kcl.ac.uk/).